 What distinguish Engage from the other centres, is the fact that we try to change the whole educational system towards innovational thinking rather than a specific discipline.
 Take me as an example.
 A student within the field of media and communication at NTNU Dragvoll.
 How can Engage possibly help me with my area of research that has nothing to do with innovation and entrepreneurship?

 My courses is falling behind on both theory and practice regarding the market labour of 2018.
 Therefore, I’m currently working to renew the classes available with support from Engage.
-As project leader Frode Halvorsen at Engage once said:
+As project leader Frode Halvorsen at Engage once said: “When the students feel a sense of ownership to their own education, they become engaged.
+That creates a drive that turns them into change agents for their own learning outcomes”.

 In that regard, I’m becoming a change agent for my own education and learning.
 With Engage, I’m positive that I can influence the content of my education to meet the requirements met by today’s society.